danielopisani/SODA-Dataset/README.md

 * 25m: 30 images | 716 annotations
 * 30m: 30 images | 612 annotations

 Altitudes are all AGL (Above Ground Level).
-Aerial images were captured using a combination of DJI Mini 2 and a DJI Air 2 S drones.
+Aerial images were captured using a combination of DJI Mini 2 and a DJI Air 2S drones.

 ## Dataset Accessability

+## News
+**January 27, 2024:** First upload of SODA dataset with 829 images and 6719 annotations.